-- ► First introduce datasets and evaluation protocol - ▶ Mention the system used i.e. a cluster or a cloud service, how many nodes, cores and what was the speed of the interconnect - ► Then present the results - Exercise your criticism: evaluation mistakes, unclear parts, hypotheses not demonstrated by experiments etc.
+- ► First introduce datasets and evaluation protocol - ► Then present the results - Exercise your criticism: evaluation mistakes, unclear parts, hypotheses not demonstrated by experiments etc.

-- 3. Underline differences and similarities of the algorithms this part is also shared and should be prepared as a group - ► Try to summarize the characteristics of the algorithm and compare them - ▶ When are two results comparable? - ► How could you do that?
+3. Underline differences and similarities of the algorithm

+- ► Try to summarize the characteristics of the algorithm and compare them

+- ► When are two results comparable?

+- ► How could you do that?

-- 4. Declare a winning method and how to ameliorate it this part is also shared and should be prepared as a group - ▶ Draw a conclusion from the summarized characteristics.
+4. Declare a winning method and how to ameliorate it

+- Draw a conclusion from the summarized characteristics.
 What is the best method and why - Suggest a few ideas to ameliorate the method